NBARC secures housing for our clients and provides necessary furniture, appliances, bedding, etc. needed to make our clients comfortable.

 I am interested in finding out more.
 What happens next?

-Please contact Bonnie Glickman (email@example.com) and let her know of your interest.
-She will visit you to take a look at your space and discuss the situation, including what type of clients might be appropriate for you to host.
-If you choose to move forward, you will need to provide a personal reference and submit to a background check (CORI).
+Please contact Elkan Gamzu (Elkan Gamzu) and let him know of your interest.
+He will visit you to take a look at your space and discuss the situation, including what type of asylum seekers are appropriate for you to host.
+If you choose to move forward, we will ask for a personal reference and ask you to provide a background check form (CORI).
 When we take on a client appropriate for your home, you may choose to meet him or her in a neutral space, along with members of NBARC and the "point person" for this client.
 The next step is to invite the client and his or her "point person" to visit you in your home to meet you, see the space, and discuss house rules.
-If you still want to move forward, you and the clients will sign an agreement and the clients will move in!
+If you still want to move forward, you and the client will sign an agreement and the client will move in!